ryanjansen/havana/README.md

 Both users and admins connect to a shared WebSocket manager, enabling real-time updates for all participants.
 This architecture ensures that any changes in chat state, new messages, or escalations are instantly broadcasted to all relevant clients.

 AI-generated messages are also sent through the WebSocket connection, rather than via a REST API.
 This approach simplifies the message flow and execution, ensuring that all messages—whether from users, admins, or the AI—are delivered in real time through a single, unified channel.

+### AI Use

+- Used on the frontend for CSS styling with tailwind as well as general use with copilot in VSCode

+### Time Taken

+- About 4 hours